safebear/qatestexercise/README.md

 As you write your test, it runs in the browser in real time.
 As you type, you can see if you made any errors or mistakes, or even if the test will pass or fail at any point.

+As an automation tester, this makes your job much easier - you don't have to keep running your tests to see if you've made any mistakes in the code.

 ## Why Cypress?

 Cypress is one of a new breed of Test Automation tools that are helping the industry break free from the stranglehold of `selenium`.
 The tests run in the browser, so you don't need `drivers` or `selenium servers` connecting by the `wire` protocol.
 They're much faster, much more powerful and incredibly robust and reliable.

 It can also be incorporated into your application project structure.

 Cypress also allows you to stub out your server, send `before` pre-reqs as HTTP requests and lots lots more.
 It's very useful for devs also.
 I also love the error messages, which are helpful and informative, unlike most tools.

+The JavaScript `await / async` promise handlers are all hidden away under the hood, which some people like, while others don't.
+It goes without saying that as it runs natively in the browser, you don't need 'implicit or explicit waits' for elements like you do in Selenium.

 [BDD Feature Files with Gherkin Syntax](https://www.npmjs.com/package/cypress-cucumber-preprocessor) is also possible with Cypress, but I didn't have time to set it up here.

-The only disadvantage is that it currently only supports Chrome, but a wider browser support is planned for the end of the year.
+The main disadvantage of Cypress is that it currently only supports the Chrome browser, but a wider browser support is planned for the end of the year.

 [TestCafe](https://github.com/DevExpress/testcafe) is another (non-selenium based) automation test tool which is gathering a lot of praise.
-It does support cross-browser testing and can be used with `Grunt` and `Gulp` if you need to inject the database with test data before running your tests.
+It does support cross-browser testing, exposes the 'async/await' syntax for handling promises and can be used with `Grunt` and `Gulp` if you need to inject the database with test data before running your tests.
 Cypress can only do this by running `batch` or `shell` scripts on your computer.

 ***Should You Replace Selenium/Protractor/WebDriverIO with these Tools?***
 They're certainly worth a look.
 If you want to adopt them, that's up to you!